African Academy of Sciences: Fellows

-The African Academy of Sciences fellows (FAAS) are Africans who may live in or outside the continent and working on science in Africa are elected by previously elected AAS fellows based on achievements that include their publication record, innovations, leadership roles and contribution to policy.
-Fellows form a community of scientists formed to engage with governments and policy makers to enable wise investment in the future of the continent.
+The African Academy of Sciences fellows (FAAS) are Africans who may live in or outside the continent and are working on science in Africa.
+FAAS are elected by previously elected AAS fellows based on achievements that include their publication record, innovations, leadership roles and contribution to policy.
+Fellows form a community of scientists to engage with governments and policy makers to enable wise investment in and for the future of the continent.

-As of November 2022, the AAS has 547 fellows.
-From which 34 who are founding fellows who were all elected during AAS inception, 17 honorary fellows, 51 associate fellows (i.e., non founding and honorary fellows from outside the continent), and 445 Fellows with 19.3% female fellows.
+As of November 2022, the AAS has 555 fellows.
+From which 35 who are founding fellows who were all elected during the AAS inception, 20 honorary fellows, 60 associate fellows (i.e., non founding and honorary fellows from outside the continent), and 440 Fellows with 19.3% female fellows (in 2022).

 Founding Fellows

-34 fellows, all elected at AAS inception in 1985, organised, by countries, alphabetically below:
+35 fellows, all elected at AAS inception in 1985 except Henry Fadamiro who was elected in 2020.

 Honorary Fellows

-As of November 2020, there 17 honorary fellows which started in 2011, below arranged by year.
+As of October 2024, there are 20 honorary fellows.
+The first was admitted in 2011.

 Associate Fellows

-As of November 2020, there 51 Associate Fellows, which are non founding or honorary fellows from outside the continent).
+As of October 2024, there are 60 associate fellows, which are non-founding or honorary fellows from outside the continent.